projectcalico/calico/getting-started/windows-calico/demo.md

 ### Apply the policy-demo-linux.yaml file to the Kubernetes cluster

-1. Open a powershell window.
+1. Open a PowerShell window.
-1. Use `kubectl` to apply the `policy-demo-linux.yaml` configuration
+1. Use `kubectl` to apply the `policy-demo-linux.yaml` configuration.

 ```powershell
 kubectl apply -f policy-demo-linux.yaml